RustyNova016/musicbrainz_rs_nova/README.md

 ### Rate limit

-By default, a rate limiter of 1req/sec is implemented according to MB's policy.
-This allow to fearlessly send heaps of requests without worrying about DDOSing MusicBrainz.
+By default, a rate limiter of 1req/sec is implemented according to [MB's policy](https://musicbrainz.org/doc/MusicBrainz_API#Application_rate_limiting_and_identification).
+This allows to fearlessly send heaps of requests without worrying about DOS'ing MusicBrainz.
 This feature is only available bundled with the `async` feature, as it require an async runtime.
-But this isn't an issue for `blocking` users, as the api is a bit lenient, and calling requests in a loop rarely achieve 1req/sec
+But this isn't an issue for `blocking` users, as the API is a bit lenient, and calling requests in a loop rarely achieve 1req/sec

 ## Examples